prateektronadoit/tronadolottery3/INTEGRATION_GUIDE.md

 For issues with:
 - **Contract Integration**: Check the test page at `/test`
 - **MetaMask**: Refer to MetaMask documentation
-- **Network Issues**: Check BSC Testnet status
+- **Network Issues**: Check Polygon Mainnet status
 - **Development**: Review browser console logs

 ## Next Steps

-1. Test all functionality on BSC Testnet
+1. Test all functionality on Polygon Mainnet
 2. Deploy to production when ready
 3. Monitor contract interactions
 4. Implement additional features as needed
-5. Consider mainnet deployment
+5. Consider additional network deployments

 ---

-**Note**: This integration is specifically configured for BSC Testnet.
-For mainnet deployment, update the contract addresses and network configuration accordingly.
+**Note**: This integration is specifically configured for Polygon Mainnet.
+The contract is already deployed and ready for production use.